Michigan State University

 What’s Happening on Campus?

-There have been a number of incidents at MSU following the October 7 Hamas attack, including several anti-Israel incidents associated with Students United for Palestinian Rights, which is an officially recognized student group.
-In November, an Israeli flag was torn down and stolen from the Alpha Epsilon Pi fraternity house.
+There have been a number of incidents at MSU following the October 7, 2023 Hamas attack, including several anti-Israel incidents associated with Students United for Palestinian Rights, which is an officially recognized student group.
+In November 2023, an Israeli flag was torn down and stolen from the Alpha Epsilon Pi fraternity house.

 In October 2023, an image of Hitler was broadcast during a trivia quiz displayed on the jumbotron during a football game.
-Earlier this year, students called upon the MSU Board of Trustees to divest the University’s assets from Israel.

-Prior to Hanukkah last year, a university employee reportedly told students who staff residence hall front desks that menorahs would be displayed in certain dorms and requested students to come forward if they felt “trauma.”
+Prior to Hanukkah in 2023, a university employee reportedly told students who staff residence hall front desks that menorahs would be displayed in certain dorms and requested students to come forward if they felt “trauma.”
 When a non-Jewish student suggested to the university employee that menorahs are religious symbols and should not produce a traumatic response, the employee reportedly dismissed the conversation, saying “I don’t take sides.”

 University Policies and Responsive Action